 Cylindrical steel tanks are also known as TTES, which is an abbreviation of tank thermal energy storage.
 This type of storage can be located above ground level, which is the most common case, but it can also be located below ground level.
-This is for instance seen in Germany, where tanks are sometimes used even as seasonal storages in connection to e.g. solar thermal, supplying smaller residential areas.
+This is for instance seen in Germany, where tanks are sometimes used even as seasonal storages e.g. in connection to solar thermal, supplying smaller residential areas.
 If the storage is placed as steel tank above ground, it can be dominant in the landscape.
 If the storage is below ground level, it may be possible to use the area for other purposes.
+See more information on spatial requirements of TTES in section 0.

-Nearly 300 Danish district heating plants have heat accumulation tanks.
-These are not buried underground, but are made as insulated freestanding cylindrical steel tanks located next to the district heating plant.
-The average size is approx. 3,000 m (PlanEnergi, 2013).
-The sum of all these is approximately 50 GWh.
+Nearly 300 Danish DH plants have heat accumulation tanks.
+These are not buried underground but are made as insulated freestanding cylindrical steel tanks located next to the DH plant.
+The average size is approx. 3,000 m3 (PlanEnergi, 2013).
+The cumulated storage capacity of all these tanks is approximately 50 GWh.
 The tanks were initially installed together with CHP-plants to enable flexible production, optimizing the revenues from the electricity production.
 Due to the increased electricity production from wind turbines in Denmark, the annual operation hours of the CHP plants are decreasing.
 Now these tanks are in many cases utilized for solar heating plants, where they are sometimes supplemented by additional tank capacity.

-The tank is typically made of stainless steel, concrete or glass-fiber reinforced plastic and contains water as storage material.
+The tank is typically made of stainless steel, concrete or glass-fibre reinforced plastic and contains water as storage material.
 Insulation of the storages is determined according to the environment and application.
 For steel tanks, 30 - 45 cm of mineral wool is typically used to keep heat losses at an acceptable level.

 In most installations the temperature supplied to the storage is chosen to make it able to provide the supply temperature in the DH network.
 The temperature distribution in the storage is managed by a pipe system, shown in Figure 4 by the blue pipes.
 This system strives to keep the efficiency of the storage as high as possible.
 A vertical temperature distribution is seen in the steel tank, where the hot water is in the top.
 This is referred to as thermal stratification.
-It is possible for some tanks (with several outlets, even though they are not as many as shown in Figure 3) to extract heat at different heights.
+It is possible for some tanks (with several outlets, even if they are not as many as shown in Figure 4) to extract heat at different heights.
 In such tanks water at the desired demand temperature level can be used (e.g. from the middle part of the tank) while maintaining high temperature water in the top of the tank if the temperature in the top of the tank is higher than what is needed.
 This is especially useful when operating with very large storages, where it is important to maintain a good thermal stratification, meaning a high temperature difference in the tank from top to bottom, in order to avoid having a large volume of too low temperature to be utilized directly in the network.